An End-to-End Breast Tumour Classification Model Using Context-Based

 We show that our model is strongly robust to missing information to an extent that it can achieve the same performance with as low as 20% of the data.

-We propose a novel dual attention approach, consisting of two main components, to mimic visual examination by a pathologist.
+We propose a novel dual attention approach, consisting of two main components, both inspired by the visual examination process of a pathologist.

 arXiv Detail & Related papers (2023-02-19T22:26:25Z) - Multiclass Semantic Segmentation to Identify Anatomical Sub-Regions of